Running WRF¶

 mv wrfinput_d02 wrfinput_d01 mv wrfbdy_d02 wrfbdy_d01

-Modify and check the following namelist.input parameters.
+Modify and check the following namelist parameters.

 Set time_step to comply with the fine-grid domain (typically 6*DX).